grafana/k6/external/aws/README.md

 3. **Prepare an access key**

-   Generate a key called `speedboat-test` on the IAM page for your user, and save it as `speedboat-test.pem` in this directory.
+   Generate a key called `k6-test` on the IAM page for your user, and save it as `k6-test.pem` in this directory.

    If you already have a different key you'd like to use, you can add the following to `terraform.tfvars` and save it as `YOUR_KEY_NAME.pem` instead: